Keoni1989/Keoni1989/README.md

 Educational web application that helps children discover dinosaurs through an interactive alphabet.

 ### 📖 The Child and the Narrator
-Interactive story created to encourage children to enjoy reading.
+Interactive educational story that combines narration and mini-games to encourage children to enjoy reading while developing observation and interaction skills.

 ## Tech Stack